supervisely-ecosystem/synthetic-videos-for-tracking/README.md

 App generates synthetic video data for tracking tasks.
 It copies labeled objects (foregrounds), applies augmentations and pastes them to background images according to the given parameters.

+Application key points:
+- Only `Bitmap` and `Polygon` shapes now available
+- Video is created with a fixed background
+- If the size of the object exceeds the size of the background, its size will be reduced
+- If there are too many collisions between objects on the frame, we will warn you

 # How to Use

 1. Label several objects as foregrounds using `Polygon` or `Bitmap` tools.